 Accompaniment is bringing us closer to the everyday realities lived by immigrant neighbors and one such miserable reality is captured in the legalistically labeled "287(g)" program.

 287(g) is a program authorized under the Illegal Immigration Reform and Immigration Responsibility Act of 1996 that allows state and local police officers to collaborate with the federal government in the enforcement of federal immigration laws.
-This collaboration consists primarily of renting out jails and prisons to house immigrants and allowing deputized officers to question and arrest alleged non-citizens if they believe that an individual has violated federal immigration laws ().
-According to , there are currently 78 local law enforcement agencies in 20 states that have a 287(g) agreement, including three counties in Maryland: Anne Arundel, Fredrick, and Hartford.
+This collaboration consists primarily of renting out jails and prisons to house immigrants and allowing deputized officers to question and arrest alleged non-citizens if they believe that an individual has violated federal immigration laws (American Immigration Council).
+According to ICE, there are currently 78 local law enforcement agencies in 20 states that have a 287(g) agreement, including three counties in Maryland: Anne Arundel, Fredrick, and Hartford.

 The 287(g) program allows the federal government to intrude on the sovereignty of states while also exposing the public to the enormous risks of racial profiling.
 Moreover, if immigration violations fall under civil law, why are all sorts of immigrants (including those with green cards, seeking asylum, etc.) being arrested and treated like criminals?
 Yet these abuses are a consequence of law enforcement officials - whether intentionally or not - viewing "others" through a racist lens that perceives any non-caucasian who lacks an “American” accent as having entered the country illegally and who may therefore be subject to detainment.

 ICE officials and their “deputies” (aka local law enforcement) are rounding up immigrants, particularly Latinx migrants, who are being branded by this administration as a threat.
 They are forcing them to wear ankle monitors not only to keep track of them but also to publicly brand and shame as well as ostracize them.
 They are utilizing propaganda and the politics of fear by calling them criminals and “animals” to garner public support for policies that justify their abuse.
-And they are separating families and sending immigrants to or
+And they are separating families and sending immigrants to forced labor camps or prisons.

 287(g) has become a conduit for the continuation of America’s racist history and local governments involved in this program risk paving the way for genocide or ethnocide.
 We can stop this from happening by ridding ourselves of this toxic program.
 The 287(g) program is allowed because communities allow it, as a local option, but not a mandate, which is why your voice is so important.